Skip to content

 Can you really find gold at Coos Canyon?

 Yes.
 The Swift River carries fine glacial gold.
 Recreational panning is legal and you can find small flakes and specks of real gold in the bedrock crevices.
 You will not strike it rich, but finding a flake of gold in your pan is genuinely exciting.
+The Coos Canyon Rock and Gift Shop rents panning supplies and offers free lessons.

 Is the swimming safe?